jawj/mostly-ormless/README.md

 * It's going to be generic, so I can tell it which table(s) it targets: e.g. `sql<books.SQL>` ``` `-- database query goes here` ```
 * It's not going to return a string (yet), but an instance of a class I'm going to call `SQLFragment`.
 * Different kinds of interpolated values will be processed in different ways, and they'll be type-checked and auto-completed appropriately.
-* An important kind of interpolated values is other `SQLFragment`s.
+* An important kind of interpolated value is other `SQLFragment`s.
-* When it comes to making the query, the root `SQLFragment` will be compiled recursively to produce the appropriate `{ text: '', values: [] }` object that can be passed on to `pg`.
+* When it comes to issuing the query, the root `SQLFragment` will be compiled recursively to produce the appropriate `{ text: '', values: [] }` object that can be passed on to `pg`.

-It's still going to be possible to write invalid SQL, of course, but a bunch of simple errors (including most of the errors that could be introduced by future refactorings) will be caught at compile time or earlier.
+It's still going to be possible to write invalid SQL, of course, but a bunch of simple errors (including most of the errors that could be introduced by future refactorings or schema changes) will be caught at edit- or compile-time.

 **`SELECT`**